brandur/sorg/content/drafts/ruby-scale.md

 ### Zero information pre-runtime (#runtime)

-Aside from the most egregious syntax problems, Ruby won't catch anything until code actually runs.
+Aside from the most egregious syntax problems, Ruby won't catch anything until code runs.
 Bad variable references, invoking non-existent methods, uninitialized variables, and type mismatches are all fair game.
 This is generally fine for a disposable shell script that's just going to be run once or twice, but presents a much bigger problem for a production service.

 The language's overpermissiveness forces operators to come up with all kinds of creative hacks to get slightly better